shyamal-anadkat/DDR-On-Tiva-Launchpad/README.md

 of timer interrupts, and drivers written from scratch for every peripheral on the board.

-Arrows scroll down a 240×320 SPI LCD toward a target row.
-You hit the matching button as each one lands.
-Miss enough and the LED bar down the side of the board runs out and the game ends.
+Arrows rise up a 240×320 SPI LCD toward four targets at the top.
+You hit the matching button as each one arrives.
+Miss enough and the LED bar on the side of the board runs out and the game ends.

 <p align="center">
   <img src="docs/title.jpg" alt="The DDR welcome screen on the Tiva LaunchPad: green PLAY NOW and yellow HIGH SCORES above a pixel-art DDR title, drawn on the 240x320 LCD" width="88%">